GomesJP/Emotions-Recognition/README.md

 # Emotions-Recognition
+ with a webcam

 Download the fer2013 dataset from kaggle:

 https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data

 unzip it to get the csv file copy it to the data folder.

+# Installation

+Create a conda environment and install the required packages with the following commands:

+conda create --name emotions-recognition activate emotions-recognition conda install opencv pandas pytables matplotlib keras scikit-learn tensorflow ipykernel

 # Project